 We sell products primarily to the pulp and paper industry.
 Generally, the financial condition of the global pulp and paper industry corresponds to the condition of the general economy, as well as to a number of other factors, including pulp and paper production capacity relative to demand.
 The global pulp and paper industry has been in a prolonged downcycle, resulting in depressed pulp and paper prices, decreased spending, mill closures, consolidations, and bankruptcies, all of which have adversely affected our business.
-The North American pulp and paper industry has been particularly adversely affected by higher energy prices and a slowing economy.
+The pulp and paper industry has been affected by higher energy prices and slowing economies in North America and Europe.
 As paper companies continue to consolidate in response to market weakness, they frequently reduce capacity and postpone or even cancel capacity addition or expansion projects.
-This cyclical downturn has caused our sales to decline and has adversely affected our profitability.
-The financial condition of the pulp and paper industry may not improve in the near future, and the severity of the downturn could expand to our European and Asian businesses.
+The financial condition of the pulp and paper industry may not improve in the near future, and the severity of the downturn could expand to our Asian business.